michaeljcohen/cricut_cache/readme.md

 If Cricut launches congratulations!
 You're finished!
 P.S.
 Don't delete these files

+### Runing it every time
+Once you've completed the above steps, you can
-Every time after that you should be able to double click on "resetcricut.py".
-If it asks how you want to open it, select python and check the "always use this option" checkbox
+*   double click on "resetcricut.py" on your desktop
+    * If it asks how you want to open it, select python and check the "always use this option" checkbox